Yesh18-Data/Telecom-Customer-Churn-Analysis-and-Prediction/README.md

 3. SQL Server Database - This is where our final data will be loaded and host our data warehouse, tables and views for final usage.

 ## Dataset Description
-No. of rows=6419, No. of columns=32.
+No. of rows=6418, No. of columns=32.
 The dataset consists of customer information of a telecom company like Customer_ID, Gender, Age, Married, State, Number_of_Referrals, Tenure_in_Months, Value_Deal, Phone_Service, Multiple_Lines, Internet_Service, Internet_Type, Online_Security, Online_Backup, Device_Protection_Plan, Premium_Support, Streaming_TV, Streaming_Movies, Streaming_Music, Unlimited_Data, Contract, Paperless_Billing, Payment_Method, Monthly_Charge, Total_Charges, Total_Refunds, Total_Extra_Data_Charges, Total_Long_Distance_Charges, Total_Revenue, Customer_Status, Churn_Category, Churn_Reason.

 ### Note: Please refer `Dataset` folder above for dataset.

 ## Project Workflow
 ### SQL (SSMS)
-1. Created a new database `db_Churn` in SQL Server Management Studio, after connecting to server.
+1. Created a new database `Customer_Churn` in SQL Server Management Studio, after connecting to server.
 2. Imported our CSV file using `Import Flat File` in SSMS and modified the columns by checking Allow Nulls checkbox for every column except for Candidate_ID (Primary Key), and changing bit datatype to varchar50 datatype to avoid errors on importing.
 3. After importing, performed data analysis using SQL queries.
-4. Created a new table `prod_Churn` from our previous table `stg_Churn` by replacing NULL values by 'None' or 'No' values.
+4. Created a new table `prod_Customer` from our previous table `Customer` by replacing NULL values by 'None' or 'No' values.
-5. Created two views `vw_ChurnData` and `vw_JoinData` to be used later in predictive analysis.
+5. Created two views `vw_Customer_Churn` and `vw_Customer_Join` to be used later in predictive analysis.
    ### Note: For Steps 3, 4 and 5, please refer to `SQL Queries` file above for all the queries used in data analysis.
 ### Power BI
-6. Connected Power BI to our SQL Server and imported `prod_Churn` table into our Power Query Editor using Transform Data option.
+6. Connected Power BI to our SQL Server and imported `prod_Customer` table into our Power Query Editor using Transform Data option.
 7. Created a new custom column `Churn_Status` and changed the datatype to Whole Number.
    ```bash
    = if [Customer_Status] = "Churned" then 1 else 0